 A high grade point average in college offers many benefits both during school and after graduation.
-A higher GPA increases your chances of getting into graduate school, securing a higher-paying job and winning scholarships.
+A higher college GPA increases your chances of getting into graduate school, securing a higher-paying job and winning scholarships.
 Since your grade point average is a numerical representation of your course letter grades, the fastest way to increase your GPA is to improve your performance in class.
-Strategies for raising a lackluster GPA range from better study habits to more efficient time management.
+Your attitude is also a good GPA predictor.

 Request a copy of your grades for your entire college career so far.
 Review your current GPA and the grades in individual courses.
 Identify the low grades that are likely dragging down your GPA.

 Decide if you want to retake the courses in which you earned poor grades.
 At most schools, the new grade replaces the original grade when you retake courses.
 Consult with your academic adviser to determine how your college handles retaking a class, as well as whether or not he advises this move.
 You could raise your GPA, assuming you earn a significantly higher grade, but you also extend how long it takes to finish your degree.

 Register carefully for classes and research the professors who teach each section.
 Ask former students about the professors and the quality of their teaching.
 Some colleges post each class's grade distribution; see if you can get your hands on such information to determine the difficulty of courses.

 Balance your course load.
 Don't take too many hard classes in one semester, and avoid taking more than the recommended load.
 If you take all of your challenging courses at once, you won't have enough study time to dedicate to each class, potentially lowering your scores in all of your classes and bringing down your GPA.

 Rethink Grading Method